QualityWorksCG/.qualitywatcher/README.md

 [![Dependency Status](https://david-dm.org/qualityworkscg/qualitywatcher.svg)](https://david-dm.org/qualityworkscg/qualitywatcher)
 [![npm](https://img.shields.io/npm/l/qualitywatcher.svg)](https://www.npmjs.com/package/qualitywatcher)

- QualityWatcher is a reporting module for various test frameworks.
-Once your tests are complete, results are sent to your QualityWatcher dashboard at [QualityWatcher Application](qualitywatcher.io).
-QualityWatcher currently supports **Nightwatch** and **TestNG** frameworks with more options coming soon.
+ qualitywatcher is a reporting module for various test frameworks.
+Once your tests are complete, results are sent to your dashboard on [qualitywatcher.io](http://qualitywatcher.io). qualitywatcher currently supports **Nightwatch** and **TestNG** frameworks with more options coming soon.

 ---

 ## How it works

-* Sign up for an account at [QualityWatcher.io](http://qualitywatcher.io) using you BitBucket account.
+* Sign up for an account at [qualitywatcher.io](http://qualitywatcher.io) using you BitBucket account.
 (Github coming soon)

 * Navigate to the repositories page, click on details for the project you wish to watch then ‘ADD TO WATCHLIST'